I am in earnest -- I will not equivocate -- I will not excuse -- I will not retreat a single inch -- AND I WILL BE HEARD.

 Of all of the prosecutions that are taken place for treason in American history, however, none has involved a traitor of such high magnitude as Donald Trump.
 Of course, Trump's treason is similar to that of Joyce, Burgman and D'Aquino; all three of them have engaged in treason with the intent to serve the interests of enemies national and to rile up part of the American base.

 Trump can be, and Trump should be, indicted a fifth time, for treason inasmuch as his utterance gave aid and comfort to an enemy national, that is, to Russia.
 It does not matter that the United States was not in a declared state of war.
 The United States indicted Adam Yahiye Gadahn for treason in 2006, though the United States was not in a declared state of war.
 Now, Gadahn himself met his end in a Hellfire attack while he was in South Waziristan, in Pakistan in 2015,, actively participating in military hostilities against his own country.
 But, the precedent remains.
 By the same token, Aaron Burr was indicted and tried for treason in the year 1807.
-However, the procedural precedents of the borough prosecution are not persuasive.
-The fact of the borough prosecution, together with the indictment of Adam Yahiye Gadahn, or highly so.
+However, the procedural precedents of the Burr prosecution are not persuasive.
+The fact of the Burr prosecution, together with the indictment of Adam Yahiye Gadahn, was highly so.

 Tuesday, January 23, 2024